Lorentz Local Canonicalization: How to Make Any Network Lorentz-Equivariant: Related work

 \section{Related work}

 \paragraph{Lorentz-equivariant architectures.} Neural networks with exact Lorentz equivariance have emerged as a powerful tool for HEP analyses.
 A basic approach achieves Lorentz invariance by projecting the particle cloud onto all pairwise Minkowski inner products and processing the results with an MLP~\cite{spinner2025lorentz, bresó2024interpolatingamplitudes}.
 The lack of permutation equivariance in this design is overcome by PELICAN~\cite{bogatskiy2022pelican}, which uses layers that capture all permutation-equivariant mappings on edge features.
-Predicting non-scalar quantities such as four-vectors demands internal features that transform in Lorentz group representations.
+In order to predict non-scalar quantities such as four-vectors, existing architectures use internal features that transform in Lorentz group representations.
 LorentzNet~\cite{Gong_2022} uses scalar and vector channels, while CGENN~\cite{ruhe2023clifford} and L-GATr~\cite{spinner2025lorentz,brehmer2024lorentz} adopt geometric algebra representations, including antisymmetric second-order tensors.
 CGENN and LorentzNet use message passing, whereas L-GATr relies on self-attention.
 Unlike these models, LLoCa supports arbitrary representations with fewer architectural constraints and improved efficiency.